CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

                              required=True,
                              contextual=False,
                              mutable=False)
+        apparatus = ModelType(Apparatus, contextual=True)
         random_entity = StringType(parse_expression=I('complete')+I('nonsense'))

+Notice also that we have added apparatus and compound as sub-models to :python:`BoilingPoint`.
+If we pass in :python:`BoilingPoint` to a document or a sentence, they will automatically also extract the apparatus and compound and associate them with the boiling point as required.

-Some model types have not yet been defined.
+Model types for certain dimensions have not yet been defined.
 An example of how to create a new model is included in the Examples.

 Addition of Units and Dimensions
 --------------------------------